DavidGomezCabeza/CheShImP/README.md

 ![alt text](https://github.com/DavidGomezCabeza/CheShImP/blob/main/Platform.png?raw=true)

   ### 1.- CSI Path Directory.
-  Select the directory path for your CSI data.
+  Select the MAIN directory path for your CSI data (usually named with a number in ParaVision 360 for Bruker systems).
 The button will open a window search and once inside the directory, just select a file from it (does not matter which one) to load you data and start the processing.
+After this, you will be able to use the rest of features of the platform.

-  ### 2.-
+  ### 2.- Proton Image Path Directory
+  Select the MAIN directory path for your proton image to overlay under your CSI.
+The button will open a window search and once inside the directory, just select a file from it (does not matter which one) or select a specific DICOM file (recomended option).
+The platform will read the Bruker generated meta-data files, so it will generate the overlay with the correct FOV from the sample (hence, the CSI field of view needs to be define inside the area of the proton image used).

   ### 3.-